|The cover page of the new edition of the Doctrine and Covenants and Church History seminary manual.|

 5. On describing the nature of the Joseph Smith Translation, the manual says the following.

 Around the fall of 1830, Joseph Smith was commanded by the Lord to translate the Bible.
 He did not translate the Bible from one language to another; nor did he have an original biblical manuscript to work from.
 Instead, Joseph would read and study passages from the King James Version of the Bible and then make corrections and additions as inspired by the Holy Ghost.
-Thus, the translation was more of an inspired revision than a traditional translation.6.
-The historical circumstances surrounding the priesthood ban and President Spencer W. Kimball's 1978 revelation are discussed in a chapter on Official Declaration 2 (Lesson 157).
-As part of this discussion, the manual reprints the introductory material to OD 2 printed in the 2013 edition of the scriptures.
+Thus, the translation was more of an inspired revision than a traditional translation.

 The Joseph Smith Translation is estimated to have affected at least 3,400 verses in the King James Version of the Bible.
 These differences include additions (to clarify meaning or context), deletions, rearranged verses, and complete restructurings of certain chapters.
 The Joseph Smith Translation clarified doctrinal content, especially the mission of Jesus Christ, the nature of God, the nature of man, the Abrahamic covenant, the priesthood, and the Restoration of the gospel. (pp. 180–181)